 Our societies create categories based on different social roles.
 These allow us to understand what to expect when interacting with someone in a given role.
 This is important for a smoothly functioning society.
-If I go into a grocery story, what I expect from staff at the deli counter is not going to be the same as what I expect from cashiers, other shoppers in the store, or the gr0u9p of firefighters, who may have to drop their shopping baskets and boot it because they have to respond to a call.
+If I go into a grocery store, what I expect from staff at the deli counter is not going to be the same as what I expect from cashiers, other shoppers in the store, or the group of firefighters, who may have to drop their shopping baskets and boot it because they have to respond to a call.
 None of this knowledge is inherent; we have to learn it.
 This same learning can lead to the development of prejudice.

 We start gaining knowledge in early childhood about these and many other social roles.
 Primary socialization occurs during childhood and is shaped by our parents, along with everything else we’re exposed to.
-Secondary socialization occurs later on and broadens the knowledge of different social roles, but it’s the primary socialization as kids that gets really deeply ingrained.
+Secondary socialization occurs later on and broadens the knowledge of different social roles.
+It’s the primary socialization as kids that gets really deeply ingrained, though.

 Mentally ill, on the other hand, is an identity that society has deemed to be deviant, which leads to stigma, a concept that encompasses stereotypes, prejudice, and discrimination.
 When someone has a deviant, stigmatized identity, others will tend to assume that particular identity characterizes the whole person.
 People with socially acceptable identities, on the other hand, are recognized as belonging to multiple different social categories based on the different roles they play and the identities that go along with those roles.

-For those of us with mental illness who choose to identify with that group, it becomes our in-group, i.e. our Us, and we can then help to socialize new members into that group.
+For those of us with mental illness who choose to identify with that group, it becomes our in-group – our Us.
+We can then help to socialize new members into that group.

 Learning stereotypes is part of our socialization, and they serve as a way to keep track of different social categories.
 They’re not necessarily harmful; it depends on how rigidly they’re applied and how open we are to recognizing that it’s not a big deal if individuals don’t fit the stereotype for their social group.